-- The online Options Evening on Thursday 24th March, 2022 will give you the opportunity to find out more from subject teachers and to hear more about the options process and our Key Stage 4 provision. - The initial 'Expression of Interest' options form must be submitted to the school by Thursday 31st March, 2022.
+- The Options Evening on 27th February will give you the opportunity to find out more from subject teachers and to hear more about the options process and our Key Stage 4 provision. - The initial 'Expression of Interest' options form must be submitted to the school by Thursday 20th March, 2025.
 Details on how to access and fill out this form will be made available at the Options Event. - Some students will then have one to one meetings with a member of staff to discuss their options choices; students will be selected for these if there is a specific reason that their choices need to be discussed further. - Confirmation of options agreed for each student will be sent to parents/guardians once we have considered all students' choices.